Kalmat/PyWinBox/README.md

 - MS-Windows: integer (window id) or str (as returned by, e.g., PyQt's winId() method)
 - Linux: integer (window id) or X-Window object
 - macOS / foreign window: in case you want to manage a window from another application, you must pass target app and window names, as a tuple of strings (appName, windowTitle)
-- macOS / own window: if you want to manage your own application window, you must pass NSWindow() object

 (Search for cross-platform modules if you need a cross-platform handle.
 For instance, you can get this kind of handles using PyWinCtl's getHandle(), getAppName() or title methods)